 PROGRESS Center Director Dr. Tessie Rose Bailey was recently featured in an Education Week article, Virtual IEP Meetings: A 6-Step Guide for Parents and Teachers.
 In the article she discusses the recently released series of tools developed in collaboration with five other OSEP TA Centers including the Center for Parent Information & Resources, National Center for Systemic Improvement, CADRE, Family Network on Disabilities, and WI FACETS.

-This sample Virtual IEP agenda template and English and Spanish infographics are designed to support teams in conducting efficient IEP meetings.
+This sample Virtual IEP agenda template, note-taking template, and English and Spanish infographics are designed to support teams in conducting efficient IEP meetings.
 Although the resources are designed for a 60-minute meeting, teams can modify the word version to meet the team’s needs, meeting schedule, and teaming structure.
 The resources include suggested agenda items and times, sample meeting roles (e.g., timekeeper, facilitator), and possible meeting norms.
 To help facilitate revisions, a word version of the agenda is provided below.

 This resource was developed through a collaboration between multiple OSEP funded centers in response to requests from state and local educational agencies and parents about how to hold and participate in virtual individualized education program (IEP) meetings.
 The resource includes technology tips, tips for hosting virtual meetings, and tips for participating in virtual IEP meetings.
 Additional infographics are available for participating in virtual meetings in English and Spanish.